 Stephen Hasegawa, a partner at Phillips & Cohen, represents whistleblowers in qui tam cases and whistleblower submissions involving numerous industries, such as healthcare, defense, aerospace, financial services and government procurement.

-- A whistleblower case against a subsidiary of Community Health Systems and three CHS hospitals, which recovered $75 million for the federal government.
+- A subsidiary of Community Health Systems and three CHS hospitals – $75 million settlement.
 The qui tam lawsuit alleged the hospitals engaged in a scheme to improperly increase federal payments intended for indigent patient care.

-- A qui tam case against Office Depot that the company paid $68.5 million to settle.
+- Office Depot – $68.5 million settlement.
 More than 1,000 California cities, counties, school districts and other government entities that allegedly were overcharged for office supplies shared in the recovery.